 CyberGhost is possibly the most user-friendly service on this list.
 Its intuitive apps make using video call apps in Dubai a breeze, even if you’ve never used this kind of service before.
 CyberGhost also supports the simultaneous use of 7 devices, meaning you can use it with your computer, smartphone and tablet – and still have enough connections to spare.

 Underneath the simple interface, though, is a powerful tool.
-CyberGhost connections are fast, and with 3,100+ servers in over 59 countries, video call connections are smooth and stable.
+CyberGhost connections are fast, and with over 5,500 servers in 80 countries, video call connections are smooth and stable.
 Advanced users can toggle settings to create customized experiences – and with zero logging, 256-bit AES encryption and an automatic kill switch, user security is very tight.

 - Doesn’t work well in China.